LSEG-API-Samples/Article.EMA.Java.SLF4J/README.md

 3. Internet connection.

 *Note:*
 The Elektron SDK Java version 1.3.1 (EMA Java 3.3.1) supports Oracle JDK versions 8, 11 and Open JDK version 8.
-If you are using other verions of Elektron SDK Java, please check the SDK's [README.md](https://github.com/Refinitiv/Elektron-SDK/blob/master/Java/README.md) file regarding the supported Java version.
+If you are using other versions of Elektron SDK Java, please check the SDK's [README.md](https://github.com/Refinitiv/Elektron-SDK/blob/master/Java/README.md) file regarding the supported Java version.

+The demo application project has been tested with Elektron SDK Java version 1.5.0 (EMA Java 3.5.0 - pom.xml dependency: ```<version>3.5.0.0</version>```).

 ### Running the demo applications